hogeschool/Development-8/Readers/unit2.md

     let t1 = { t1 with Base = tank.SecondaryWeapon.Shoot tank.Base }
     t1.Fight t2
 ```

-The version of `Fight` in `Tank2Weapons` will first shoot the base weapon of the current tank.
-This will return an updated copy of `Base` of the other tank, which must replace the current value in the `Base` field.
-Then it will shoot the secondary weapon thus obtaining another copy of `Base` that must replace the old value again.
-The same operations are performed for the second tank.

 The attentive reader will notice that now we have a design problem\: we can let `Tank` fight another `Tank` and `Tank2Weapons` fight `Tank2Weapons` but we cannot mix them up (as it would make sense).
 This problem can be solved by using polymorphism, thus by defining a function that accepts a `TankKind` that can be either a `Tank` or a `Tank2Weapons`, or function records, but we will explain these topics further ahead.